Highlights

 2010Movie"How software patents broke the system"

-Want to watch 'Patent Absurdity' on your TV or mobile device at home?
-Tracking down a streaming service to buy, rent, download, or watch the Luca Lucarini-directed movie via subscription can be confusing, so we here at Moviefone want to do the heavy lifting.
+Ready to press play on 'Patent Absurdity' on any device you have handy?
+Tracking down a streaming service to buy, rent, download, or view the Luca Lucarini-directed movie via subscription can be confusing, so we here at Moviefone want to help you out.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Patent Absurdity' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Patent Absurdity' right now, here are some specifics about the documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Patent Absurdity' on each platform when they are available.
+Now, before we get into the various whats and wheres of how you can watch 'Patent Absurdity' right now, here are some particulars about the documentary flick.

-Curious to know what the movie's about?
+Need a quick rundown of the movie?
 Here's the plot: "Patent Absurdity explores the case of software patents and the history of judicial activism that led to their rise and the harm being done to software developers and the wider economy The film is based on a series of interviews conducted during the Supreme Courts review of in re Bilski a case that could have profound implications for the patenting of software" .

 'Patent Absurdity' Release Dates